Via D'Amelio bombing: Aftermath

 Borsellino used to carry a red notebook, the so-called agenda rossa, in which he wrote down details of his investigations before making an official record in judicial reports.
 His colleagues were not given access to the agenda rossa.

 Carabinieri officer Rosario Farinella said later that, after recovering the agenda rossa from the car, he gave it to Ayala.
 Ayala said he was staying in a hotel nearby and rushed to the place after hearing the explosion.
-He initially stumbled on the corpse of Borsellino without recognizing it, as the dead judge was limbless.
+He initially stumbled on the corpse of Borsellino without recognizing it, as the body of the dead judge was limbless.
 Ayala said "an officer in uniform" had offered him the notebook, but that he had refused it because he lacked authority.
 Carabinieri captain Arcangioli said he was not wearing uniform at the scene.
 In September 2005, Ayala changed his version, saying he took the agenda rossa while exploring the destroyed car and later gave it to a carabinieri officer who was there.
 Ayala's subsequent statements speak of an agent alternately in uniform and not in uniform.